SirMilkman/sirmilkman.github.io/_posts/roundups/2023-12-01-sg2ModdingGuide.markdown

 **Step 1:**
 Launch SG2 and on the title screen press F7.
 This should bring up their setdress editor.
-Click the 'Save button in the upper left corner and close the game.
+Click the 'Save' button in the upper left corner and close the game.

 This should have created a 'Levels' folder in appdata.
 Locate that.
 It can be usually found at: **C:\Users\USER\AppData\Local\SamuraiGunn2\data\levels**